alexander-schranz/iso-3166-2/README.md

 ISO 3166-2 https://en.wikipedia.org/wiki/ISO_3166-2

+Complete Status 67 / 249

 # WIP

 This project is currently work in progress!
 Feel free to contribute by add translates and co. for the ISO-3166-2.

-# Code Snippet to get the ISO from Wiki in Dev TOols
+# Code Snippet to get the ISO from Wiki in Dev Tools

 ``` js
 var obj = {};